Remix vs Next.js Comparison

 Next.js comes with a built-in custom router which uses the file system to define routes.
 It also has an API used to navigate your app programatically.

 Remix also uses your file system to define your routes, however since it's built on top of React Router v6 it let you define your routes in a custom way and you can also use all the React Router hooks and components in your application.
+Anything that works with React Router works in Remix.

 Next.js doesn't come with built-in support for working with cookies, there are popular libraries in the community thought.